a5hik/ng-sortable/README.md

 #### Features:

-- Drag and Drop Cards within a swimlane.
+- Drag and Drop items within a column.
-- Drag and Drop Cards across swimlanes.
+- Drag and Drop items across columns.
-- Can do Ranking and Moving.
+- Can do Ranking by Sorting and Change Status by Moving.
 - Hooks provided to invoke API's after a particular action.
 - Preventing/Allowing Drop Zone can be determined at run time.
 - Drag Boundary can be defined.